ChongWu-Biostat/MiSPU/README.md

 install_github("ChongWu-Biostat/MiSPU") # install the MiSPU packages
 ```
 ### For Windows and Linux user:
-Note that the package is not fully tested.
-Please send us an email if you meet any problems.
 First, we need download the source file [here]().
 Then in R, we can install the package as follows.
 ```
 install.packages("vegan")
 install.packages("ape")